 Olive oil - use mild-flavoured olive oil or replace it with melted and cooled unsalted butter.

 Limoncello - the addition of this Italian liquor elevates the lemon flavour even more, but it's totally optional.
 If you don't want to use it, just skip it.
-You can also add 1 tsp of lemon extract or 1 tsp of lemon juice instead.
+You can also add 1 teaspoon of lemon extract or 1 teaspoon of lemon juice instead.

 Pistachios - use shelled pistachios.
 If you want, you can chop them roughly, but I never bother.
 If you are not a fan of pistachio nuts, stick to almonds only.